 Lose weight, eat healthy, pay off debt, travel, spend more time with family, etc, with the new year these are many resolutions people make but by February (or some of us middle of January) we lose excitement and ambition to do what is needed to accomplish these goals.
 While I don’t have all the answers I do have some answers for weight loss and eating healthy.
-This story is my own on how I lost weight and ended up changing my whole life.
+This story is my own – about changing my life – on how I lost weight and ended up changing my whole life.

 No I was not huge by any means and I was not doing this to become skinny, I did this because yes I did want to lose some weight so I could feel good in my clothes and to feel better in general.
 I can’t tell you how many times I went on a ‘diet’ because it feels like I have always been trying to lose weight.
 Now for me going to the gym was not the hard part, I love the gym and sports and basically anything active.
 Since I became bigger I lost interest in a lot of things and never wanted to do anything.
 This year was different.
 2015 new year’s resolution was as always ‘to become healthier’.
 While this resolution will never have an end date between that day and now I feel like I have accomplished my goal.

 170 pounds was how big I was when I started this journey, no that is not huge but it was very uncomfortable for me.
 My body mass index which measures my body fat was 27.8 which is considered borderline obese.
 Here are a few more measurements because the scale is not the only thing that matters because muscle weighs more than fat.